rfcpdq/Memorize-GRE/README.md

-# Memorize-GRE

-## About this project
+# RunAbout this project

 When memorizing the GRE vocabulary, I believe we (as a foreigner), should understand the vocabulary by their meanings first.

-This project is a unfinished version.
-I write this to satisfy my personal need, and this repository may not get future update.
+This project is an unfinished version.
+I write this to satisfy my personal need, and this repository may not get future updates.

+This is a flash card project, you can memorize other stuffs as well

 What I want:

 - [x] Take personal notes on each vocabulary
   - [x] Each CSV file corresponds to a vocabulary book.
 Automatically fill in duplicate words when working on a new vocabulary book (inputs/B.csv).
   - [x] Merge all CSV into one final file, remove duplicate, keep notation up-to-date.
-	- In this repository demo we have (you can change file name in cfg):
-			B.csv, as the vocabulary book I am reading
-			C.csv, as the finished book
-			A.csv, as the merged CSV of B and C in which every word occur once
-- [x] Review vocabulary on cell phone (Android) & desktop (Linux / Windows)
+- [x] Run on cell phone (Android) & desktop (Linux / Windows)
 - [x] Switch between different config files
 - [x] Save time and review section
-- [x] Simple spell check (python3 textblob, though... not accurate)
+- [x] Search vocabulary on both my CSV notes and https://www.etymonline.com/